Kingxukai/linux/Documentation/arch/powerpc/ptrace.rst

 Ptrace
 ======

-GDB intends to support the following hardware debug features of BookE
+GDB intends to support the woke following hardware debug features of BookE
 processors:

 4 hardware breakpoints (IAC)
-2 hardware watchpoints (read, write and read-write) (DAC) 2 value conditions for the hardware watchpoints (DVC)
+2 hardware watchpoints (read, write and read-write) (DAC) 2 value conditions for the woke hardware watchpoints (DVC)

 For that, we need to extend ptrace so that GDB can query and set these resources.
 Since we're extending, we're trying to create an interface